Master Gardener Volunteer Program Policy

 - Teaching a workshop at a place of business where you’re employed while you are being paid does not count towards volunteering.
 But a workshop offered as free public service at that business during your time off may be considered valid hours.

-If you have questions about what constitutes volunteer time, please ask the local Master Gardener program coordinator.
+If you have questions about what constitutes volunteer time, please ask the local Master Gardener Volunteer program coordinator.
 Always speak with your local coordinator to make sure your volunteer plans are approved prior to moving forward.

 Your local coordinator will let you know how frequently they expect your reports.